magnuskiro/master/README.md

 Focusing on the twitter api and classification with positive/negative words until next time.
 Also working on the state of the art part.
-Update the thesis to comply with the AI-masters/ntnu thesis example.
+Until next time: Update the thesis to comply with the AI-masters/ntnu thesis example.

 ### 03.10
 * not article, Thesis!